garrytrinder/harvest-api-powerplatform-custom-connector/README.md

-# PowerPlatform Custom Connector for Harvest API
+# Harvest API PowerPlatform Custom Connector

-A Custom Connector that securely connects to Harvest API using OAuth authentication.
+A PowerPlatform Custom Connector that securely connects to Harvest API using OAuth authentication.

 ## Actions